Sergiodlp63/SeleniumTranslation/README.md

-There is linear parent child relationship between TestResultsHandler->HTMLActionControls->HomePage.
+There is a linear parent child relationship between TestResultsHandler->HTMLActionControls->HomePage.
 TestBuilder_RegressionTC001 should be decoupled by design from that linear relationship.